Legitimacy of Queen Victoria: Genetics

+The argument was first proposed in (Potts and Potts, 1995).

 Both arguments can be countered.
-Since hæmophilia is X-linked, in order for a father to transmit the condition he must have it himself, but Conroy was healthy.
+Since most hæmophilia is X-linked (most importantly, hæmophilia B, which is now known to be what Queen Victoria passed to her descendants), in order for a father to transmit the condition he must have it himself, but Conroy was healthy.
 Hæmophiliacs were unlikely to survive in the early nineteenth century due to the lack of effective treatments.
 Indeed, life expectancy was 11 years or younger, even into the later half of the twentieth century, and is still as low in developing countries.
 Nor is there evidence of hæmophilia in either Conroy's ancestors or descendants, or any mention of any hæmophiliacs in any document associated with the Kents.
 It is likely that the mutation arose spontaneously because the Duke of Kent was 50 when Victoria was conceived; hæmophilia-causing mutations arise more frequently in the children of older fathers, and spontaneous mutations account for about 30% of cases.

-With regard to porphyria there is no genetic evidence that the royal family even had the disease and its diagnosis in George III's case (and others) has been questioned.
-If the diagnosis of hereditary porphyria is correct, it may have continued among descendants of Victoria.
-At least two of her descendants, Charlotte, Duchess of Saxe-Meiningen, and Prince William of Gloucester are suspected of having suffered from it.
+With regard to porphyria, there is no genetic evidence that the royal family even had the disease, and its diagnosis in George III's case (and others) has been questioned.
+Not all porphyria is passed down genetically, and even if the diagnosis of hereditary porphyria is correct, it may well have continued among descendants of Queen Victoria.
+Her daughter Victoria, Princess Royal, as well as her daughter, Charlotte of Prussia, are suspected to have suffered from it, as is another descendant of Queen Victoria's, Prince William of Gloucester.

 Concrete evidence on the origins of the hæmophilia disease and paternity of Victoria could be achieved with a DNA test of her or her parents' remains, but no such study has been sanctioned by the Royal Family.